Shop Bonafide

 Testing for Vaginal pH Imbalance

-If you think that your vaginal pH might be off balance or just want to get a sense of what your normal pH is, an at-home testing kit can help.
-They come with a strip of pH paper that you can briefly press on the wall of your vagina as well as a pH color chart to base your results off of.
+If you notice some potential vaginal pH imbalance symptoms and think that your vaginal pH might be off balance or just want to get a sense of what your normal pH is, an at-home testing kit can help.
+They come with a strip of pH paper that you can briefly press on the wall of your vagina as well as a pH color chart to base your results on.
 The paper will change color based on your current vaginal pH.
 You can match the color of the strip to the color on the chart to find out your vaginal pH number.6

 At-home pH testing kits are easy to find in drugstores or online, and they're accurate.
 Just keep in mind that a higher- or lower-than-typical pH alone doesn't indicate that you have an infection.
 Always check with your healthcare provider if a vaginal pH test comes back abnormal, as they can help determine the best treatment option to get you back on track.